 Our mission is to provide students with a supportive and challenging environment that is responsive to all learning styles, emphasizes learning through the arts, promotes creative and critical thinking and integrates foreign language throughout the curriculum.

 Offers a positive and encouraging learning community where achievement happens more efficiently than larger schools, and with ease, as teachers and students work cooperatively, heading in the same direction, traveling on the thrust of one another, standing by one another, and honking in encouragement.

 Why Echelon was started

-To provide private, quality education to elementary, middle, and high school students (grades K-12) who aim to master a foreign language and succeed in a small, non-traditional school setting that caters learning to each individual student.
+To provide private, quality education to elementary, middle, and high school students (grades K-12) who succeed in a small, non-traditional school setting that caters learning to each individual student.

 A squadron V formation which allows geese to conserve energy by using the uplift of air from the goose in front of it.
 By flying in a V formation the whole flock adds at least 71% greater flying range than if each bird flew on its own.
 This formation allows each bird to have an unobstructed field of vision, allowing flock members to see each other and communicate while in flight.
 The geese take turns leading; there isn't one designated leader.
 As one bird tires, it drops to the back of the formation and another takes its place.